trailofbits/manticore/README.md

 Then, from the root of the Manticore repository, run:

 ```
-pip install .
+pip install --no-binary capstone .
 ````

-or, if you would like to do a user install:
+or, if you didn't use a virtualenv and would like to do a user install:

 ```
-pip install --user .
+pip install --user --no-binary capstone .
 ```

 This installs the Manticore CLI tool `manticore` and the Python API.

 Then, install the Z3 Theorem Prover.
 Download the [latest release](https://github.com/Z3Prover/z3/releases/latest) for your platform and place the `z3` binary in your `$PATH`.

-> Note: Due to a known [issue](https://github.com/aquynh/capstone/issues/445), Capstone may not install correctly.
-If you get this error message, "ImportError: ERROR: fail to load the dynamic library.", or another related to Capstone, try reinstalling via `pip install -I --no-binary capstone capstone`
+> Note: The `--no-binary` flag is a workaround for a known Capstone [issue](https://github.com/aquynh/capstone/issues/445).

 ### For developers

 For a dev install, run:

 ```
-pip install -e .[dev]
+pip install -e --no-binary capstone --no-binary keystone-engine .[dev]
 ```

 This installs a few other dependencies used for tests which you can run with some of the commands below: